 There is a also a public question and answer period at the start of every council meeting, where anyone can ask a question to Council.

 How do I attend a council meeting?

 All regular council meetings are open to the public and no person is excluded, except in the case of improper conduct.
 If, however, in the opinion of council, the public interest so requires, the public may be excluded from a special or closed meeting.
 This usually occurs in matters pertaining to personnel and land matters, labor or employee negotiations, law enforcement, litigation or potential litigation and information prohibited from disclosure pursuant to the Freedom of Information and Protection of Privacy Act.
 Closed meetings are usually held in the morning.

 Regular council meetings are held on the first and third Tuesdays of each month at 5:30 p.m., except for the month of January-meetings are held on the second and fourth Tuesdays.
 Public hearings may interrupt the regular meeting at 6 p.m., in which case the regular meeting will resume once the hearing is closed.
 Council may cancel regular meetings and schedule special meetings to accommodate schedule conflicts.

 How do I obtain an agenda and council package?

-Agendas are posted on the bulletin board outside municipal hall by the Friday prior to a meeting, faxed to a distribution list and posted online on this website.
+Agendas are posted on the bulletin board outside municipal hall by the Friday prior to a meeting, and posted online on this website.
 Extra copies are available in the Chambers at Maurice Young Millennium Place before a meeting.
-There is no charge for agendas.
-Council packages are available online.
+Council packages are also available online.

 If you have any questions regarding this information, contact the legislative services department via email at firstname.lastname@example.org.